Materials-Consortia/OPTIMADE/optimade.rst

     -12.6
     [["next"], "https://example.db.org/value4"]

-An example of a dense response for a partial array data, multidimensional array values:
+An example of a dense response for a partial array data, multidimensional array values.
+Item with index 10 in the original list (the first one provided in the response since start=10) is provided explicitly in the response.
+The item with index 12 in the list (the second provided, since start=10 and step=2) is not provided and only referenced.
+The third provided item (index 14 in the original list) is only partially returned: it is a list of three items, the first and last ar explicitly provided, the second one is only referenced.

 .. code:: json
     {"format": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}